 And before you delve into that fun, it’s wise to get into a strategic frame of mind.
 Because millions of people are doing social media aimlessly, without a purposeful end goal and you don’t want to slide into that trap.

-When social media isnt done strategically, it may not be very fruitful.
-It could waste your time and energy, and create a burden, which is why strategy is a good investment of time and staffing resources.
+When social media isn’t done strategically, it may not be very fruitful.
+It could waste your time and energy, and create a costly burden and wear you out, which is why strategy is a good investment of time and staffing resources.

 I have to say it again, the foundation for good social media is to clearly understand your business goals, your personalized unique value proposition, your relevant brand image, who your specific target audience is, and what their most important immediate pain points are.
 If you’re not certain of that, your social media activity will be confusing and ineffective and you’ll give up.

 Strategy creates focus, clarity, and gets more done so you don’t end up wasting others time or your own.

 Social media wasn’t designed for business, marketing or profit.
 Connecting people and sharing is what it’s all about, something which brings out very positive things.

 A certain imagination, patience, finesse, and interpersonal skill are required to flourish with it.
 Has anyone mastered it?
 I doubt it, however some have built enough connections and traffic that they’re capitalizing on it.

 They found a niche and they simply do what comes natural.
 Few understand their context or how their posts power up more engagement.
 But then, that’s changing now.

 If you visit some lifestyle bloggers on Facebook, you’ll see how they work their social magic and how they get people to return every day.
 They do it on a very direct and practical level and this kind of constant contact is powerful.

 What Will Social Media’s Role be in Your Marketing Mix?